biotope/biotope-boilerplate/README.md

 * `{{= ftf.text(500) }}` - Generate lorem ipsum text with 500 chars
 * `{{= ftf.renderHbs("demo", "app/_mock/demo.json") }}` - Render a hbs file with json data into static templates

-@ToDo - add all helper functions
+@TODO - add all helper functions

 ### 2. Folder structure

 * `/app` is where all of the actual frontend code is stored
 * `/app/_assets` holds static placeholder files like images, audio- and video files.
 * `/app/_mock` holds files that would be generated dynamically (such as `nav.json`) by the cms implementing the frontend
+* `/app/pages` holds the base html files to create the index preview
-* `/app/_partials` holds snippets of html code that are reused throughout the frontend
+* `/app/partials` holds snippets of html code that are reused throughout the frontend
-* `/app/resources` holds JavaScript, TypeScript, SASS/CSS and other files
+* `/app/resources` holds global resources: JavaScript, TypeScript, SASS/CSS and other files
+* `/app/components` holds reusable components and the corresponding resource files
 * `/test` is where we put automated tests for Travis CI and Nightwatch Testing with Selenium

 ## Testing